engineyard/ey-docs/pages/instance-types.md

-# Compute Instances on AppCloud
+# Compute Instances on Cloud

-Currently Engine Yard AppCloud is built on top of Amazon's AWS services.
+Currently Engine Yard Cloud is built on top of Amazon's AWS services.
 When you create an instance with Engine Yard you are booting up an [[EC2|http://aws.amazon.com/ec2/]] instance.
 We boot this instance for you and automatically configure it with the appropriate [[Engine Yard Stack|appcloud-tech-stack]] components for your